madebykrol/InteractR/README.md

 ## Roadmap
 - [x] Execute Use Case Interactor.
+- [ ] "Assembly scan" resolver that will auto register interactors in the assemblies.
-- [ ] Support for "Feature Flags".
+- [ ] Support for pipelines to enable feature flagging / feature toggling.
-- [ ] Add more "Dependency Injection Container" Resolvers
+- [ ] Add more "Dependency Injection Container" Resolvers.